icgrp/ese532_handouts/_sources/hw2/homework_submission.md

     1. Which function from {numref}`example-table-1` has the highest latency?
 (1 line)
     2. Assuming that `LOOP3`
         of `Filter_horizontal` is unrolled completely, draw a Data Flow Graph (DFG) of the body of the loop over `i`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).
+Consider `LOOP3` in isolation, ignoring the other loops.

         Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.